Bible translations into Persian: New World Translation of the Holy Scriptures

 A translation of the New Testament in modern Persian was released by Jehovah's Witnesses in 2014.

 Pirouz Sayyar

 A non-missionary version of New Testament (2008), Old Testament (2014) and Deuterocanonical books (2003) is translated by Iranian translator and researcher, Pirouz Sayyar and published in Tehran.

+Persian Dayspring Version (PDV)

+"Dayspring" (سپیده دم) is a translation project of the "New Testament" from the original Greek text into Persian.
+As of now only the translation of the Gospel of John has been completed and published online.
+This version emphasizes Persian words and terms while avoiding foreign words and terms, particularly those from Arabic, as much as possible.

 Dari (Afghan Persian)

 Dari (Persian: دری, Darī, pronounced [dæˈɾi]) refers to the version of Persian language spoken in Afghanistan, and hence known as Afghan Persian in some western sources.
 As defined in the Constitution of Afghanistan, Dari is one of the two official languages of Afghanistan.
 Spoken by almost half of the population as first language, it also serves as the lingua franca in Afghanistan.
 The Iranian and Afghan dialects of Persian are mutually intelligible to a relatively high degree.
 Differences are found primarily in the vocabulary and phonology.